-Although similar looking to roof rats, Norway rats have slight differences in their physical appearance.
-They have a slightly heavier build and a shorter tail than roof rats.
-They are also not the best climbers, so you are more likely to catch them on the ground inhabiting crawl spaces and the first floor.
-These rodents prefer nesting in underground burrows such as the foundation of buildings and homes, beneath woodpiles and near gardens and riverbanks.
+Commonly mistaken as roof rats, Norway rats are known for their lack of skillful climbing.
+Because of this, you are more likely to catch them on the ground inhabiting crawl spaces and rooms on the first floor.
+These rodents prefer nesting in underground burrows such as the foundation of buildings and homes, beneath woodpiles, and near gardens and riverbanks.
 Norway rats are nocturnal, so you may not see them until the infestation gets out of control.

 Mice (Deer Mice and House Mice)

-The signs and dangers of mice are similar across species.
-Signs include droppings on the floor, in drawers, cabinets and pantry areas.
-You may also hear them scurrying or scratching as the move behind the walls in your home.
-The two most common mice known in Houston are deer mice and house mice.
+The signs and dangers of mice are similar across all species.
+Signs of mice include droppings on the floor, in drawers, cabinets, and pantry areas.
+You may also hear them scurrying or scratching as they move behind the walls in your home.
+The two most common mice in Houston are deer mice and house mice.

-Prevention Tactics: Because of their size, controlling mice can be extremely difficult.
+Prevention Tactics: Because of their small size, controlling mice can be extremely difficult.
 Exclusion is the best method for preventing these pests, as well as removing access to trash cans and other food sources around your home.